 As for those who are more interested about the wreck, you will find the transmission room, the propeller shaft on the starboard side, kitchen compartments, a workstation with a lathe-machine left, and the engine room with the engines still in place.

-Akitsushima Wreck lies on the island of Lajo and Manglet which is south of Concepcion village in Busuanga Island.
-It was sunk by the Americans in 1944 and is one of the few real warships among the Coron wrecks.
-It is 148 meters long, had 4.650 G.R.T.
-And lies o portside in a depth of 38 meters.
+Akitsushima Wreck lies on the island of Lajo and Manglet was sunk by the Americans in 1944.
+It’s 148 meters long and lies at a depth of 38 meters.
 The starboard side of the ship’s body is in 20 meters.
 The arm of its stern crane lies broken off on its port side in 34 meters.

 Although there are only a few corals to be seen and observed surrounding the body of the ship supposedly due to a special coating for naval ships, there are still some soft corals in its superstructure and the marine life around it is exquisite.
 Underneath the stern is a common spot for schools of barracudas that grows up to 1 meter in length, along with batfish, sweet lips, lionfish, and the omnipresent scorpion fish.
 Occasionally, one may also be able to see big rays and turtles.